 First published in Writers’ Forum Magazine issue 163, April 2015 – first place

-Hey, nice to meet you.
 I'm a Canadian girl who loves the local sports scene.
-The NHL and CFL are my regular sports domains but I've been getting into the NFL games.
+The NHL and CFL And recently, some NFL games.

-I love dogs but I can't have one right now but I enjoy hanging out with friends and family whenever I'm able.
-I like summer and fall when the weathers warm and there are many festivals.
-Lots of activities to do and places in the city to explore.
+Moreover, I love dogs and love hanging out with my friends and family whenever I'm able.
+I enjoy spring, summer, and early fall when the weathers warm and there are many festivals and activities occurring.
+I'm also a writing fanatic.

 View all posts by mandibelle16